-Polyester is a category of polymers that contain the ester functional group in every repeat unit of their main chain.
+Polyester is a category of polymers that contain the Ester functional group in every repeat unit of their main chain.
 As a specific material, it most commonly refers to a type called polyethylene terephthalate (PET).
 Polyesters include naturally occurring chemicals, such as in plants and insects, as well as synthetics such as polybutyrate.

 Polyester is a synthetic polymer that is commonly used in the textile industry to create various types of fabrics.
 It is a versatile and durable material that can be made into a range of fabrics with different properties, including strength, elasticity, and water resistance.
 Here are some examples of polyester in different industries: